piedrro/napari-moltrack/README.md

 Single molecule localisations can be filtered by their properties (e.g. photons, width, etc.) and can be rendered as a super resolution image.

 Segmentations can be used to exlude regions from single molecule localisaton and tracking.
 Segmentations can be added automatically using Cellpose or can be added manually.
+Includes tools for editing/modifying segmentations with at a sub-pixel resolution.

 Compatible with single channel .tif and .fits files only.